UNINETTSigma2/documentation/jobs/checkpointing.md

 In this example, DMTCP takes checkpoints every hour '(--interval 3600)'

--If this job is killed for various reasons, it can be restarted using the following submit file: `generic_job_dmptcp_restart.sh`
+- Second, restart the job: If the job is killed for various reasons, it can be restarted using the following submit file: `generic_job_dmptcp_restart.sh`
 ```
 #!/bin/bash